compressmodels/compressmodels.github.io/README.md

 - [Rapid Breast Cancer Diagnosis with sensor data](https://compressmodels.github.io/2025/06/01/breast-cancer-case-study.html): Achieving a 2.4x speed-up on a wide MLP, `h = 2048` in-parallel, as well as >1.5 cost-savings across model sizes in the real-time setting.

 ### Text Domain
-- [Accelerating TinyBERT Classification on IMDB dataset](https://compressmodels.github.io/tiny_bert_imdb.pdf) Achieve 21.5% reduction in latency & throughput on the IMDB movie review dataset, with no accuracy tradeoff.
+- [Accelerating TinyBERT Classification on IMDB dataset](https://compressmodels.github.io/tiny_bert_imdb.pdf) Achieve 21.5% reduction in latency & throughput on the IMDB movie review dataset with the transformer architecture, with no accuracy loss.

 ### Image Domain
 - MNIST CNN Classification: Coming Soon!